 What is Microsoft Forms?

 Microsoft Forms is an online tool which provides users with the ability to create an online quiz, survey, collect feedback, measure employee satisfaction, organise events and much more.
 The responses are collected within the Forms online portal and you can then access statistical information relating to the data.
-This is an amazing tool for educators or businesses alike.
+This is an amazing tool for educators and businesses alike.

-Microsoft Forms is part of the Office 365 family of products and is accessible as a browser-based tool – there is no downloadable app or program.
+Microsoft Forms is part of the Microsoft 365 family of products and is accessible as a browser-based tool – there is no downloadable app or program.

 Log in to Microsoft Forms

 To create any Forms you will first need to log in to the Microsoft Forms online portal.